Emily Oster

 Congratulations!

 This is a tricky subject, and one that I think gets into a place where we give parents advice that may be impossible to follow.
 If your infant can be in the car for only two hours, does this mean you can never go anywhere farther than that?
 Does the timer reset if you go to a rest stop?
-As with many things, if we do not explain why the regulation is there, it’s pretty difficult for people to respect it.
+As with many things, if we do not explain why the regulation is there, it’s difficult for people to respect it.

 In this particular case, here are some basic facts.